bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Microscopy and image processing

-We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol in PBS.
+We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol in PBS, and imaged the representative expression patterns for each sample.
-Using a Zeiss AxioCam HRc attached to a Zeiss Axioscope A1, we imaged the samples under differential interference contrast (DIC or Nomarski).
+For colorimetric *in situ* data, we acquired differential interference contrast (DIC or Nomarski) images using a Zeiss AxioCam HRc attached to a Zeiss Axioscope A1.
 For fluorescent samples, we scanned volumetric stacks in a Leica TCS SP5 confocal microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
 We adjusted intensity levels to improve contrast---without clipping signal from high or low ranges---using Fiji or GIMP, and assembled the illustrations and figure plates using Inkscape.
 Images at the original resolution are available in the paper’s repository [@Vellutini2023-oi].